-Standard Supporting Materials Requirements 1.
-Meet all requirements for Type II and III Search Manager.
-See previous lists 2.
-Complete a basic Public Information Officer (PIO) and Media Relations Workshop or approved equivalent course.
+Standard Supporting Materials Requirements Meet all requirements for Type II Search Manager.
+See previous list 2.
+Complete a basic Public Information Officer (PIO) and Media Relations Workshop, or an approved equivalent course.
 Copy/scan of paper certificate, OR Attestation of course instructor that student complete ted course.
-3. Successfully complete the Inland SAR School course or an approved equivalent.
+3. Successfully complete the National Inland SAR Planning course, or an approved equivalent.
 Copy/scan of paper certificate, OR Attestation of course instructor that student complete ted course.
-4. Successfully complete FEMA IS-1, IS-22, IS-5.A, IS-775 courses Copy/scan of paper certificate, OR Attestation of course instructor that student complete ted course.
-5. Document mission practical experience: a) Function as a Type II Search Manager on at least 10 ground missions within the five years prior to making application for this certification.
+4. Complete a minimum total of 120 hours of classroom training in Search and Rescue management as described in the ASRC Training Standards X.B Copy/scan of paper certificate, OR Attestation by course instructor that student comple citing name and date. ted course 5.
+Successfully complete FEMA IS-1, IS-22, IS-775 courses Copy/scan of paper certificate, OR Attestation of course instructor that student complete ted course.
+6. Document mission practical experience: a) Function as a Type II Search Manager on at least 10 ground missions within the five years prior to making application for this certification.
 Simulations may not be counted toward meeting this requirement.
 Signed copy of: Organization Chart (ICS 207), OR Incident Briefing (ICS 201), OR Organization Assignment List (ICS203), OR Attestation by SM or RA.
 AND A brief description of each mission showing best practices and lessons learned, if any.
-Showing person in SM role and documenting incident typing Receive a simple majority vote of the member's group.
-Group meeting minutes showing endorsement of the candidate for SM-I. 7.
-Submit the SM-I checklist to the CTO CTO presents the vetted application to the ASRC BOD at the next BOD meeting.
-8. Receive a favorable two-thirds or greater vote of the members present at an ASRC Board of Director's meeting.
-The checklist shall be endorsed by the CTO with the outcome of the ASRC BOD vote and a copy returned to the member.
+Showing person in SM role and documenting incident typing 7.
+Receive a simple majority vote of the member's Group.
+Group meeting minutes showing endorsement of the can I. didate for SM- 8.
+Submit a completed SM-I PTB to the CTO and be proposed for SM-I by the Conference Training Officer at an ASRC BOD meeting.
+CTO presents the vetted application package to the ASRC consideration at the next BOD meeting.
+(Must receive a favorable two-thirds or greater vote of the Representatives present at the meeting.)